Endpoint Security allowlist and blocklist

 note

-Coro supports the use of environment variables in file paths on Windows and macOS devices.
+Coro supports the use of environment variables in file and folder paths on Windows and macOS devices.

 Important